 - Corrects a rare issue in which entering specific commands in the CrashPlan app command-line interface (CLI) caused the CrashPlan app to be inaccessible for users with special characters in their usernames.

 - Corrects a rare issue in which upgrading an organization's archive security to Archive key password when an individual user in that organization previously upgraded to Custom key security caused the CrashPlan app on that user's devices to become inaccessible.
 (CrashPlan PRO and Code42 for Enterprise only)

 - When resetting a password, the error message for entering an invalid answer to the security question now correctly displays "Incorrect answer" instead of "Invalid password."

 - Removes support for Windows XP, Windows Vista, OS X v10.7.5, and OS X v10.8.
 Devices on these operating systems will not upgrade to CrashPlan app version 4.8.

 - The Legal Hold web app columns do not support sorting in version 5.4.

-- In Code42 environments with a version 188.8.131.52 on-premises master server that also use Code42 cloud storage, the number of Restores listed in the Device details may not include all restores initiated from the Code42 cloud destination.
+- In Code42 environments with a version 184.108.40.206 on-premises authority server that also use Code42 cloud storage, the number of Restores listed in the Device details may not include all restores initiated from the Code42 cloud destination.

 - Computer-to-computer backups may stop if one computer upgrades to CrashPlan app version 4.8 and the other computer remains on version 4.7 or earlier.
 This could occur if one computer is using an unsupported operating system, such as Windows XP (which cannot be upgraded to CrashPlan app version 4.8).